2021S-usfca-biol-422/aazupalacios-bioinformatics-final-project/README.md

 * 2021-04-18: Update README.md with project description and change log
 * 2021-04-30: Run Makefile with 50 reads from the PRJEB43166 bioproject
 * 2021-05-02: Run Report.Rmd to process vcf reads
+* 2021-05-03: Run Makefile with 125 reads from the PRJEB43166 bioproject and replace output/Report.pdf
+* 2021-05-04: Run new Report.Rmd to process new vcf reads